-Sport are back…kind of.
+Sport are back.
 But don’t expect these events to look like they used to.
 The new normal will include abbreviated seasons, strict guidelines around social distancing, and comprehensive protocols on cleaning to protect athletes.

 COVID-19 and Sports: Weighing the Risks

-While we are always learning new things about the disease, the science is pretty clear on how COVID-19 spreads: droplets from an infected person are inhaled by or introduced into the mucus membranes of uninfected people.
-Certain situations, like crowding indoors with a lot of other people for an extended period of time is riskier than staying outdoors with at least six feet of space between people.
+While we are always learning new things about the disease, the science is pretty clear on how COVID-19 spreads.
+Droplets from an infected person are inhaled by or introduced into the mucus membranes of uninfected people.
+Certain situations, like crowding indoors with a lot of other people for an extended period of time, create more risk than staying outdoors with at least six feet of space between people.

 Or, as epidemiologists like to say ‘time, space, people, place’.